Gaia (artist): 2015

 In 2015, Gaia was named to the Forbes 30 Under 30 list for Art & Style.

 He was commissioned to create a mural installation at the Center for Civil and Human Rights in Atlanta, GA focusing on the hashtag #iftheygunnedmedown in response to how blacks are perceived in the media following the death of Mike Brown in Ferguson.

 The W Hotel, DC, also commissioned Gaia to create murals inside their new restaurant Pinea.

 999Contemporary mounted a solo exhibition for the artist in Rome where he also created a mural for a public project in the Tormarancia neighborhood.

 Gaia was invited to speak on the Evolution of Street Art on a panel at the Philadelphia Museum of Art.

-The artist curated and painted murals at the 2015 O+ Festival in Kington, NY on October 9–11.
+The artist curated and painted murals at the 2015 O+ Festival in Kingston, NY on October 9–11.

 Gaia also had an installation at York College of Pennsylvania Galleries titled Perspectives on Peace.
 The artist interviewed four local residents to create a video of each which will be shown in the center of the octagonal gallery with enlarged portraits of each painted on the perimeter walls.
 He will also participate in a panel discussion on October 14 with the curators prior to a reception.